 History of Bowls

 Bowls have a long history, but it’s poorly recorded, making it hard to pinpoint the most important dates.
-Still, we know that bowls is an English game, which is believed to originate from the 13th century, granted some records would suggest that bowls was played in ancient Egypt.
-Either way, bowls is easily one of the oldest sports in the world.
+Still, we know that bowls are an English game, which is believed to originate from the 13th century, granted some records would suggest that bowls were played in ancient Egypt.
+Either way, bowls are easily one of the oldest sports in the world.

 Eventually, the game reached Europe and other parts of the world; however, it never really took off as much as it did in English-speaking countries.

 Bowls is a very interesting sport, similar to bowling, that is played on grass or indoors.
 The game’s goal is for the players to roll a bowl as close as possible to the “jack” or “kitty”, a smaller ball placed near the end of the field.
 With the basic rules of the game out of the way, we can now mention more specific rules of bowls: